 Eastbourne group condemn plans for major retirement living complex in the town

+Eastbourne group condemns plans for major retirement living complex in the town

 and live on Freeview channel 276